Use cases

 Different industries, same shape of work.

 Repeating jobs that move through stages.
 SLA pressure.
 Clients waiting for updates.
+Teammates that are sometimes human, sometimes AI agents.
 If that's your team, QodFlow fits — even if the words your industry uses are different.

 Repair shops